 Lately I’ve been fascinated with watching people stream on Twitch.
-I like the deep cut channels the most, people who have 0–5 viewers.
 I get to peek into their lives, watch them play games, make things and generally be awkward and bizarre.

 This is obvious, but you will need an account on Twitch to get started.
 Follow and friend everyone you know IRL.
 This will be helpful later on.

 Open Broadcaster Software is very capable software to broadcast your stream to Twitch.
 I’ll walk you through the basics of what you need to know.

 - Download OBS and install.
 If you are using Windows, right click on OBS and ‘Run as Administrator’ so it automatically grants the software permissions to capture your games.

 - Open Settings and select ‘Stream’.
 Select Twitch as the ‘Service’.